Thus I have heard—

-And, in the second part of the night,
+And, in the first part of the night,

-Paid careful attention to the regressing chain of causality:
+Paid careful attention to the arising chain of causality:

-When there is not this, that does not come to be,
+When there is this, that comes to be;

-And of sorrow, sadness, trouble, depression and anxiety all cease.
+And the manifestation of sorrow, sadness, trouble, depression and anxiety.

-This is how this whole mass of trouble ceases.
+This is how this whole mass of trouble come to be.

 Then, having understood this,

 the Awakened One let out this joyful revelation:

 Surely, when the nature of things becomes clear,